 ('Flash' refers to erasure being done on a relatively large number of cells in parallel, an analogy being drawn to a camera flash by the inventors, probably inspired by the common EPROMs of the day that could be bulk-erased by lengthy exposure to ultraviolet light through a quartz window in the package.
-[Ultraviolet bombardment slightly increased leakage in the insulators, causing the stored charge (data) to be lost over time.])Flash devices are arranged into erase blocks, the block size being chosen as a compromise.
+[Ultraviolet bombardment slightly increased leakage in the insulators, causing the stored charge (data) to be lost over the exposure time.])Flash devices are EEPROMs that are arranged into erase blocks, the block size being chosen as a compromise.
 Larger blocks are more space-efficient, but too large a block means you are taking a significant percentage of your total storage out of service during erasure, complicating your system.
 Also, depending on how you are using the blocks, you may need to waste a substantial portion of a block because you might not be able to pack it full.
 Too small a block wastes silicon space, space that could be used for more storage at a given price point, and can slow things down since usually only one block can be erased at a time.
 Typical block sizes are 64KB or 128KB.

 Most devices erase blocks to an all 1's condition, and then individual bits may be dragged back to 0 as required.
 You can often re-program a cell any time you like, so long as you're only adding 0's, but to change anything to a 1 requires a bulk erasure.
 Some implementations of flash technology do not allow any re-programming of a once-programmed cell, not until it is first erased.
 (This is especially true of MLC/TLC devices, where stored cell charge is not a binary value, and this lack of update-ability dramatically complicates making a reliable flash-aware filesystem that can support these devices.)